Alexis211/kogata/README.md

 * Have several threads in a single process
 * Better handling of errors (rather than panicing) ; userspace apps should not have the possibility of crashing the system
+* How does a process transmit information (such as environment or arguments) to its children ?

 ### Things not sure

 * VFS thread safety : is the design correct ? (probably)

+### Plans for the later future

+* Module system for extending the kernel
+* In userspace, simple Scheme-like scripting language
+* The obvious stuff ;-)

 ## Licence